Pre – Ramble – I Mean Amble.

 These relatively new technologies in digital printing are certainly a cost effective, and an easy way for: digital, traditional and iPad artists, and photographers, to print and sell their “original” digital artwork, and also “reproductions” of any works on paper or canvas.

-I like to do most of my own printing, but at times, I still have some of my art printed in the various ways: via my Red Bubble shop; via a pdf of an image sent to my local office supply shop (which I use sparingly); and occasionally through other printing services, one of which is an excellent printing company: Code Ice Prints.
+I do most of my own printing, but at times, I have some of my art printed in the various ways: via my Red Bubble shop; via a pdf of an image sent to my local office supply shop (which I use sparingly); and occasionally through other printing services, one of which is an excellent printing company: Code Ice Prints.

 Before purchasing an inkjet printer, I considered what makes a good quality art print.
 Some of which I’ve already mentioned.